Medabots/medarot3/text/dialog/README.md

 Special commands are surrounded by '<>':

+Lines that start with '@' are pointers to text (duplicates)

 (Arguments are denoted by XX for hex notation, NN for decimal notation)

 \*XX - Text exit codes, if not explicitly specified then assume it's 00 (normal exit)